7 traits the best intranets have in common

 Confluence provides a great foundation for setting up an intranet that gives teams their own spaces for collaboration, technical documentation, project management, and any other content they’d like to showcase.

-But if you want to add structure while improving the user experience, third-party apps available on the Atlassian Marketplace, like Refined, can improve your Confluence intranet’s look, feel, and functionality.
+But if you want to add structure while improving the user experience, third-party apps available on the Atlassian Marketplace, like Refined Sites for Confluence, can improve your Confluence intranet’s look, feel, and functionality.

 • Website-style navigation and structure